SARAH-HADDAD/Projet-Vision-Artificielle/readme.md

+# About this Project:
-# This code performs a 3D reconstruction using stereo vision with two images taken from different perspectives.
+This code performs a 3D reconstruction using stereo vision with two images taken from different perspectives.
 #### Here are the main steps:
 ##### The camera is calibrated by loading the intrinsic parameters from a file.
 ##### Two images are acquired and resized to a common size.